maqduni/krg-test-app/README.md

 1. ExpressJS server contains two route handlers which fetch posts and trackers from provided web APIs.
 Trackers are filled in with missing dates before being returned from the trackers route handler.

 2. AngularJS client consists of the main application module and a post module where the post components, post routes, and post services are defined.
-Uses SystemJS along with TypeScript plugin to transpile TS on the fly.
+Uses SystemJS along with Plugin-TypeScript to transpile TS on the fly.

 Each of the applications has it's own packages.json file with separately defined dependencies.